 Strawberry Acres, Danville

-This locally owned family farm has the earliest of the area strawberry farm seasons.
-Strawberries were ready to be picked as early as May 6 and continue to be available.
+This locally owned family farm typically has the earliest of the area strawberry farm seasons.

 Location: Northeast Danville.
 Address: 515 Poland Rd, Danville (1 hour from Southwest Champaign)